muir/nject/INTERNALS.md

 ## types.go

 Constants for the different kinds of types and type classes.
-Definiton of the `Debugging` type.
+Definition of the `Debugging` type.

 ## match.go